geopm/geopm/docs/source/geopmaccess.1.rst

 a system where the GEOPM Service does not support some signals or controls.

+To avoid any issues due to differences in OS user group name/ID look up on shared file systems, it may be preferred to specify the Unix user group ID number rather than the name when using the ``-g`` / ``--group`` option.

 Note that having signal or control names in an access list in ``/etc/geopm`` which are not valid on a particular system is not an error.
 This enables access list files to be mounted on